awsdocs/aws-kms-developer-guide/doc_source/overview.md

 + For detailed technical information about how AWS KMS uses cryptography and secures master keys, see the [AWS Key Management Service Cryptographic Details](https://d0.awsstatic.com/whitepapers/KMS-Cryptographic-Details.pdf) whitepaper\.
 This whitepaper does not describe how AWS KMS works in the China \(Beijing\) and China \(Ningxia\) Regions\.

 **AWS KMS in AWS Regions**
-The AWS Regions in which AWS KMS is supported are listed in the [AWS Key Management Service](https://docs.aws.amazon.com/general/latest/gr/rande.html#kms_region) section of *AWS Regions and Endpoints*\.
+The AWS Regions in which AWS KMS is supported are listed in [AWS Key Management Service Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/kms.html)\.
 If an AWS KMS feature is not supported in an AWS Region that AWS KMS supports, the regional difference is described in the topic about the feature\.
 <a name="pricing"></a>
 **AWS KMS Pricing**
 As with other AWS products, there are no contracts or minimum commitments for using AWS KMS\.
 For more information about AWS KMS pricing, see [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing/)\.